 normal way, beginning with the

-This method performs two tasks that are necessary for the application to run correctly:
+This method performs three tasks that are necessary for the application to run correctly:

 superbuilt-function to call the